aaron-grau/curic/react/readings/npm_configuration.md

 ```

 Now, when you run `webpack` in the terminal, the `package.json`-specified
 version will run.

-Always run `npm run webpack` rather than `webpack` to minimize the chance of
+Always run `npm run webpack` rather than `webpack` to minimize
-compatibility issues.
+the chance of compatibility issues.

 # Summary

-`npm init --yes`:  create `package.json`
+- `npm init --yes`:  create `package.json`.
-`npm install --save <package>`: install and list a package as a dependency
+- `npm install --save <package>`: install and list a package as a dependency.
-`npm install`: download all dependencies listed in `package.json`
+- `npm install`: download all dependencies listed in `package.json`.
+- Add a `webpack` script to enable `npm run webpack`.